 In reflecting on the dozens of Goodwill employees and community members he’s taught during the pandemic, Robin shared: “While students are coming to my lessons because they want to improve their English, I’ve found that they also really benefit from the community and encouragement they find.
 COVID-19 has harmed people’s self-confidence as well as their livelihoods, and I think our offerings can help them rebound on both fronts.”

 Robin has also been reminded that his trainings can help individuals bridge cultural differences as well as language divides.
 “One of my most memorable students is an Ethiopian immigrant with an advanced degree and many professional accomplishments.
 However, he wasn’t expecting to have to boast about himself or highlight his accomplishments during his job search.
 Our training helped him understand that to succeed in the U.S. job market; he had to grow comfortable with being his own biggest fan, and gave him space to practice that skill.”

 These new and adapted offerings for individuals with limited English proficiency are part of SF Goodwill’s focus on preparing vulnerable communities for the Future of Work in the aftermath of COVID.
 Research has found that immigrant communities are among those most harmed by the health and economic effects of COVID, and SF Goodwill is committed to meeting the ongoing needs of these individuals in the months and years ahead.
 “We are trying to remove as many barriers to learning as possible and address the overall access divide,” said Robin.

-SF Goodwill’s ESL At Work is made possible thanks to the support of the California Workforce Development Board’s Removing Barriers to Employment Program.
-Non-native English speaking Jobseekers interested in participating in a Resume Workshop can register by filling out this form.
+SF Goodwill’s ESL at Work is made possible thanks to the support of the California Workforce Development Board’s Removing Barriers to Employment Program.
+Non-native English speaking jobseekers interested in participating in a resume workshop can register by filling out this form.